KTNC-TV: Return to English-language programming

 Former logo for KTNC as an independent station from December 31, 2016, until November 30, 2020.

 On December 31, 2016, KTNC ended its Estrella TV affiliation, and commenced airing of paid programming.
 The station also began airing programming from NTDTV during the prime time hours.

 On February 5, 2018, the station dropped NTDTV programming and became affiliated with the SF Primetime TV network, also referred to as LA Primetime TV, or just Primetime TV.
 The network emanated from Los Angeles–area station KSCI.
 Primetime TV aired weekdays from 11 a.m. to 12 noon and 7 to 9 p.m.
 KTNC also aired programming from GoodTV USA weekdays from 10 to 10:30 a.m.

 On December 9, 2019, it was announced that WRNN-TV Associates, owner of New York City-based WRNN-TV, secured a deal to purchase seven full-power TV stations including KCNS, and one Class A station from NRJ.
 The sale was approved by the FCC on January 23, and was completed on February 4, 2020, breaking up NRJ's duopoly in the Bay Area, although KCNS and KTNC continue channel sharing.
 Upon completion of the sale, SonLife Broadcasting Network, which KCNS had been airing since September 2016, was dropped from KCNS, and transferred to KTNC which carries the religious network 24 hours a day.
 KTNC also added Spanish religious channel Canal de la Fe, from Garden Grove station KBEH (now KWHY), on its .2 frequency.

-On October 6, 2020, it was announced that Radiant Life Ministries (a sister company to Tri-State Christian Television) would purchase KTNC-TV for $7.75 million; the sale was completed on November 30.
+On October 6, 2020, it was announced that Radiant Life Ministries (a sister company to Total Christian Television) would purchase KTNC-TV for $7.75 million; the sale was completed on November 30.